 by Mike Ratliff

-This makes Jesus the guarantor of a better covenant.
-The former priests were many in number, because they were prevented by death from continuing in office, but he holds his priesthood permanently, because he continues forever.
-Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.
-(Hebrews 7:22-25 ESV)
+23 And the former priests, on the one hand, existed in greater numbers because they were prevented by death from continuing, 24 but Jesus, on the other hand, because He continues forever, holds His priesthood permanently.
+25 Therefore He is able also to save forever those who draw near to God through Him, since He always lives to make intercession for them.
+(Hebrews 7:22–25 Legacy Standard Bible)

 Back in 2005-2006 as God was working to root me out of my old church as the leadership there was attempting to convert it to a Purpose Driven/Seeker Sensitive Church, I became involved in the discussion forum at the old Slice of Laodicea Blog.
 This came about because I was seeking answers.
 It was through this that I became friends with Ken Silva and later became part of the CRN discernment team.
 One thing that struck me during that period that had never occurred to me before that I now see more and more apparent every day is that God’s true Church is a remnant of what the world sees as the visible church.
 I can remember Ingrid saying that in her blogs and comments and those who were bound and determined to shut her down and silence her would simply lose it.